 Saving actual cash has benefits and drawbacks.
 For those who like to see physical proof of their progress, using envelopes for savings literally allows you to see how much you have saved up, and in turn, how much you spend if you dip into any of your savings.

-Unlike the automatic savings account, you’re responsible for setting aside a certain amount each week or month, so it’s easier to slack.
+Unlike a savings account with automatic transfers or a robo-advisor that rounds up purchases, you’re responsible for setting aside a certain amount each week or month, so it’s easier to slack.

 Given the risk of loss, theft, or fire, we don’t recommend saving cash for your largest goals, but the envelope method is great for smaller savings goals.